fzzf678/csvWriter/README.md

 # csvWriter
-A too to generate data and write to s3 directly
+A tool to generate data and write to s3 directly